This article was originally written in 2019 and his updated in 2021 for relevance.

-We've spoken in detail about the pattern of OTAs entering the tourism sector, increasing market-share and in-turn increasing commissions.
-Below you can view the evolution of OTAs from airlines, hotels and now tours & activities.
+We spoke in detail about the pattern of OTAs entering the tourism sector, increasing market-share and in-turn increasing commissions.
+Below, you can view the evolution of OTAs from airlines, hotels and now tours & activities.

 Revenue Management began in the 1980’s across the Airline Industry.
 To optimise financial results, airlines began to use ‘Dynamic Pricing’ where they would set seat prices based on anticipated consumer demand.